-12. Right-click the James Elliott signature in the task pane and choose Remove Signature.

-A message appears verifying that you want to remove the signature.

-- 13. Click Yes to remove the signature. - 14.
-When a message appears indicating that the signature was removed, click OK to dismiss the message.
+- 12. Right-click the James Elliott signature in the task pane and choose Remove Signature.
+A message appears, asking you to verify that you want to remove the signature. - 13.
+Click Yes to remove the signature. - 14.
+When a message appears indicating the signature was removed, click OK.